AstaJoks/we-love-dogs-PP4/README.md

 ### Typography

 - One font was chosen for this website, and that was Roboto from google fonts.
 It is clear and simple to read.

+### Imagery

+- The Website logo was made using CorelDraw.

+- Images throughout the website were taken from here: https://wall.alphacoders.com/by_collection.php?id=368

 ## Technologies